WebClub-NITK/GDSC-NITK-Recruitments-2022/README.md

 	* Have an understanding of the code or ideas used from external sources.
 	* **IMPORTANT**: Please give proper mention and references when using external sources i.e mention links to resource and developer name, star repos referred to, etc. during documentation.
 * Innovation shown in the task
+* **IMPORTANT:** Please add a video recording demonstrating your submission.
+* Share your link if its deployed or share the APK.
 ### Submission
 Fill this [form](https://forms.gle/C1b8Bb1uUkFfFAYM9) on or before the deadline date. ( Form to be added )